-The estimated technological potentials from previous studies are used as limiting factor of growth per technology and country, see Table 10.
+The estimated technological potentials from previous studies are used as limiting factors of growth per technology and country and thus as the upper limit of the outcome space, see Table 9.
+Worthwhile to mention that technical potential is not a figure fixed and set in stone for all future, but rather a moving target, depending on both technology development and the analysis method used, especially for less mature technologies.
+The technical potential numbers have to be viewed and weighed in that respect.
 The economic potential is estimated for all power sources to be at least 50% of the technical potential, except for PV.